Tomnowell/tomnowell.github.io/_posts/cybersec/THM/AdvancedSplunk/2023-12-09-THM-Splunk-Setting-Up-A-SOC-Lab.md

 **Q2: Click on the Add Data tab; how many methods are available for data ingestion?**

-*Before trying to search anything click on the add data button on the first splunk page.
+*Hint: Before trying to search anything click on the add data button on the first splunk page.
 There are only a few ways to add data*

 <details>
   <summary>Spoiler warning: Answer</summary>